JamesGJ5/Part-II-Hilary-Onward/DataLoading/README.txt

     and associated phi_nm angles.
 This file was made 12/12/2021 for CNN_6.py.
 It was made by adapting the procedures used in the pytorch.org tutorial mentioned above, but adapting said procedures to my own data.

+How to Use:

+    The Conda environment "pytorch3copy" works on this environment.

 Extra information:

     See 2:35 of https://www.youtube.com/watch?v=zN49HdDxHi8 for necessities that my dataset class definition must have